SublimeText/UnitTesting/README.md

 ### Deferred testing

-Tests can also be written using the Deferrable testcase, such that you are able to run sublime commands from your test cases and yield control to sublime text runtime and continue the execution later.
+Tests can be written using the Deferrable testcase, such that you are able to run sublime commands from your test cases and yield control to sublime text runtime and continue the execution later.
 Would be useful to test asynchronous codes.